nelson-lang/nelson-gitbook/markdown/en/os_functions/createGUID.md

 ## Description

 <p>
-            <b>createGUID</b> creates a Globally Unique IDentifier (GUID), , a unique 128-bit integer used for CLSIDs and interface identifiers.</p>
+            createGUID creates a Globally Unique IDentifier (GUID), , a unique 128-bit integer used for CLSIDs and interface identifiers.</p>

 ## Example